Cheapest car insurance in Oklahoma for a bad driving record

 How much is high-risk car insurance in Oklahoma?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,136 in Oklahoma, you can find rates as low as $1,630 from Progressive.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Oklahoma, high-risk car insurance costs $3,136 per year.
+However, you can get rates as low as $1,630 annually from Progressive.

 Select your state and risk factor below to see the insurance company and its